What is granite?

 MAINTENANCE: It is recommended that you seal your granite countertops yearly (or follow factory instructions on the sealer you use).
 Although many granite tops can go 10 years without being sealed, when it is overlooked too long, most granite will start to show signs of wear and tear.
 Cleaning is a breeze, a simple wipe with soapy water is the best way to clean your granite, or use a cleaner that is designed for natural stone.
 Avoid cleaners with ammonia or citrus on natural stone.

 HEAT RESISTANCE: Granite resists heat, too, so use in the kitchen is ideal.
-It can tolerate very high temperatures without damaging, but it is always recommended that you use a trivet when putting hot items directly on the surface.
+It can tolerate very high temperatures without damage, but it is always recommended that you use a trivet when putting hot items directly on the surface.

 STAIN RESISTANCE: Your granite counter is very resistant to stains.
 A sealer will help prevent stains by keeping liquids from absorbing.
 If you notice water or other liquids absorbing on the surface, it may be time to reapply the sealer.